Last Updated on July 18, 2024 by Veronica Sparks

 Certain vegetables can be planted mid-summer but will still yield a harvest in the fall.
 It’s crucial to choose vegetables that can germinate and grow in hot weather while maturing quickly and yielding fruit before frost hits.

-There are some veggie plants, however, that are not ideal for July planting.
-Hot peppers, squash, and corn, for example, can certainly withstand high temperatures, but their growing period is often long, and you won’t get to the harvest time before frost hits.
+There are some vegetable plants, however, that are not ideal for July planting.
+Hot peppers, squash, and corn, for example, can certainly withstand high temperatures, but their growing period is often long, and you won’t get to harvest time before frost hits.

 Additionally, growing cucumbers isn’t the best route to take in July.
 These plants don’t tolerate heat well when they’re just sprouting, so you’ll want to avoid planting them mid-summer.